nawrockie/vadr-build-tools/00README.txt

-   Then for each translation table, look at how many taxonomic groups there are at different taxonomic levels (an example of a taxonomic level is 'phyla', which is level 3).
+   Then for each translation table, look at how many taxonomic groups there are at different taxonomic levels (an example of a taxonomic level is 'phylum', which is level 3).

-   Example, list groups and size of groups for tax level 3 (phyla) for translation table 5
+   Example, list groups and size of groups for tax level 3 (phylum) for translation table 5

    $ cat cytb.tt5.info | awk '{ print $4 }' | sort | awk -F\; '{ printf("%s;%s;%s;\n", $1, $2, $3); }' | sort | uniq -c
       5 taxonomy:Eukaryota;Metazoa;Chaetognatha;